mhill10/SalonSolutions/src/ProjectPlan.md

     Weekly journal entry (Time Log)
     Set up authentication locally
     Set up authentication on AWS
-    Add the Services, Retail Products, and User Appointments Tables, populate with data, (test, dev and prod dbs) Create db on AWS
+    Add the Services, and User Appointments Tables, populate with data, (test, dev and prod dbs) Create db on AWS
     Deploy to AWS for first time
     Add the user entity (test, dev and prod dbs) Realize that these daos are repetitive.
 Refactor into a generic dao!
-    Add update and delete functionality in jsp for user and role Build the trail search jsp
+    Add update and delete functionality in jsp for user and role Add the role table
-    Build the trail add/update/delete jsp
-    Integration with google login/instagram login api
-     Add the role table
         Add the role entity
         Create the role dao